jake-knerr/js-style-guide/README.md

   a: 10,
 };

-// discouraged - no behavior; just creating references class Data {
+// discouraged - no behavior; just creating references to document they exist class Data {
   constructor() {
     this.a;